oleg-shilo/wixsharp/Source/src/WixSharp.Samples/Wix# Samples/MajorUpgrade/readme.txt

 * Implementing with MajorUpgrade element (recommended) It is the current WiX technique, which has been introduced in WiX v3.5 to replace more complicated Upgrade element.
+ - Execute build.cmd file to build setup.msi file.
+ - Install setup.msi
+ - Observe "1.0.209.10040" version being installed in "Programs and Features"
+ - Increase version (e.g. "1.0.209.10040" -> "1.1.209.10040") in the setup.cs
-Execute build.cmd file to build setup.msi files.
+  - Execute build.cmd file to build setup.msi file.
+ - Install setup.msi
+ - Observe "1.1.209.10040" version being installed in "Programs and Features"

 * Implementing with Upgrade element
 It is an older technique, which has been superseded by simplified MajorUpgrade element in WiX v3.5.